pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

   * :doc:`quickstart`.
 Bare-bones skeleton and Hello World to get you started.

+  * :doc:`import`.
+Information about python packages and proper way to import.

   * `XPython/demos/ <https://github.com/pbuckner/x-plane_plugins/raw/master/XPython/demos/>`_.
 Ported versions of C++ and Python2 demos.

   * :doc:`debugger`:   Check out the ``PI_MiniPython.py`` plugin, available under ``demos``.
 It allows you to